ivoba/stop/readme.md

  - disable Stop for prod env
  - autoloading
  - extensibility, if youd like to use jqueryUI f.e just subclass the Dumper and set the class
+ - context awareness: if you are in console it will render in text mode,
+   if in ajax mode it will render in json mode

 Its pretty lightweight since it just prints the PHP functions.